whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 So spread the good news!
 Healthy nations do exist, and for those of us trapped in unhealthy nations, it doesn't need to be this way.
 Cultivate your spiritual strength, and build deep relationships with other people and the Earth.

 Perhaps you will someday live in a free nation, or perhaps you will lay the groundwork so that a future generation can.
-Even if you're just good to the Earth and the people around you right now, it'll be worth it.
-No matter what happens, spreading the good news, building your spiritual strength, and giving your gifts will make the world a brighter place.
+Even if you're just good to the Earth and the people around you right now, no matter what else happens, it will be worth it.

 ### References